T-Pau/Anykey/README.md

 ## Technical Limitations

+If you press certain combinations of three keys, a fourth key will also appear pressed.
+This is because the three keys together create the same electrical connection the fourth key would.

-Joysticks interfere with reading the keyboard.
+On C64 and C128, Joysticks interfere with reading the keyboard.
 When a joystick is pressed, certain keys can't be read.
 These keys will be ignored while the joystick is pressed.
 If such a key was pressed before the joystick, it will remain pressed until the joystick is released.
 Auto fire might defeat this detection and result in phantom key presses.

-If you press certain combinations of three keys, a fourth key will also appear pressed.
-This is because the three keys together create the same electrical connection the fourth key would.

 # Building Anykey